 A switch has compatibility to do layer2 address switching.

 Access port– carries single VLAN data

-The trunk link uses the trunk encapsulation protocol, these protocol two types.
+The trunk link uses the trunk encapsulation protocol, this protocol has two types.

 - Cisco proprietary protocol

-- It adds extra 30-byte info to existing Ethernet header.
-26 byte ISL header & 4 byte ISL trailer.
+- It adds extra 30-byte info in the existing Ethernet header.
+26-byte ISL header & 4-byte ISL trailer.

 - Does not support untagged traffic

 - It adds 4-byte info in the existing Ethernet header

 - supports Native VLAN.

 - MTU- 1504 byte

 You can see in the below picture, there is 3 VLAN available VLAN10, VLAN20, and VLAN30.
 Between two switches a TRUNK link is used, we know that a trunk link can pass different VLAN with dot.1q encapsulation.

 Here we show you VLAN1o with Red Colour, VLAN20 with Green Colour & VLAN30 with Blue Colour.
 According to the above picture, you can easily understand VLAN tagging.